Liu-Hy/GenoTex/datasheet.md

 For the analysis part, a team of 4 researchers designed the problem list and developed example code for solving gene identification problems.
 They extracted common patterns from these examples to develop guidelines for the entire benchmark.
 Then, a team of 9 bioinformaticians was assembled and trained to analyze the complete set of problems following these guidelines.
 They submitted their analysis code and results weekly over a period of 20 weeks.

-**If the dataset is a sample from a larger set, what was the sampling strategy?**
+<a id="sampling-strategy"></a>**If the dataset is a sample from a larger set, what was the sampling strategy?**

+The sampling strategy involved two aspects:

-The sampling strategy for selecting trait-condition pairs involved both domain expertise and data-driven approaches.
+1. **Problem selection**: The selection of trait-condition pairs involved both domain expertise and data-driven approaches.
 The researchers applied manually designed rules to determine which pairs to include or exclude based on trait categories.
 For undecided pairs, they measured trait-condition association by calculating Jaccard similarity between gene sets related to each trait and condition, using data from the Open Targets Platform.
 They selected pairs with Jaccard similarity exceeding 0.1, as these likely share underlying genetic mechanisms, offering valuable insights into complex trait-condition interactions.

+2. **Dataset collection**: For each trait, the researchers selectively downloaded gene expression datasets:
+   - **GEO data**: For each trait, only the top 10 cohort datasets that satisfied specific criteria were downloaded, using GEO's default ranking that considers recency and quality.
+The search was limited to GEO's manually curated subset (GEO DataSets) with the following criteria:
+     - Sample size: 30-10,000
+     - Organism: Human
+     - Publication year: 2010-2025
+     - Data types: "expression profiling by array", "expression profiling by high throughput sequencing", "genome variation profiling by high throughput sequencing", "genome variation profiling by snp array", "snp genotyping by snp array", "third party reanalysis"
+     - Technical requirements: Must have both a matrix file (>0.1MB, <100MB) and a family file (<100MB)
+   - **TCGA data**: All available data from the UCSC Xena Data Hubs were included due to their reasonable size and high quality.

 **Who was involved in the data collection process and how were they compensated?**